apache/druid/docs/catalog/index.md

 no longer have to explain to our users to ignore that column.
 While hiding a column is trivial in this case, imagine if you wanted to make that decision after loading a petabyte of data.
-Hiding a column gives you an immediate solution, even if it might take a long time to rewrite (compact) all the existign segments to physicaly remove the column.
+Hiding a column gives you an immediate solution, even if it might take a long time to rewrite (compact) all the existing segments to physically remove the column.

 We have to change our MSQ ingest statement also to avoid loading any more of the now-unused column.
 This can happen at any time: MSQ ingest won't fail if we try to ingest